emmastrand/EmmaStrand_Notebook/_posts/2021-02-01-16s-Sequencing-HoloInt.md

 | *72 °C       	| 20 s  	|        	|
 | 72 °C       	| 5 min  	| 1      	|

 The middle 3 steps are part of the 30 cycles: The programs goes from 95C for 20 seconds, to 55C for 30 seconds, to 72C for seconds, back to 95C and so on.

-What 388F paper does; what we do
-50-100 ng DNA in 50 uL; 12 ng DNA in 75 uL
-200 uM primer in 50 uL; 10 uM in 75 uL

 15. *Gel options* 1.)
 Triplicate Gel: Run 5 μl of each product (3 per sample because the PCR was done in triplicate) on a 1% agarose gel for 45 minutes using the following [Putnam Lab Gel Electrophoresis protocol](https://emmastrand.github.io/EmmaStrand_Notebook/Gel-Electrophoresis-Protocol/) to check for correct size bp product (based on your primers and region amplified).
 2.)
 Single Gel: Run 5 μl of each pooled sample on a 1% agarose gel for 60-75 minutes.
 16. Pool products into PCR strip tubes (75 μl total) appropriately labeled with the sample ID. *Pooling occurs only after duplicate or triplicate samples (based on if you chose duplicates or triplicates above) have successfully amplified and confirmed on the gel.* These will be the PCR product stock.
 Store at -20&deg;C.